 Fur the Love of Pets

-Everyday medicine will be an intermittent series of blog posts highlighting tests, treatments and procedures commonly used at the AMC.
-Some past examples of this type of blog post include “Spenser’s Recovery After Surgery” or “Five Reasons Veterinarians Love Fluid Therapy.”
+Everyday Medicine is an intermittent series of blog posts highlighting tests, treatments and procedures commonly used at AMC.
+Some past examples of this type of blog post include “Vital Signs” or “Pulse Oximetry.”
 Today’s blog post will discuss blood glucose, colloquially referred to as blood sugar.
 A Delicate Sugar Balance The body’s main source of energy is … Continue reading Everyday Medicine: The Highs and Lows of Blood Sugar

 Here in the Northeastern United States, warmer weather means mosquitoes.
 The buzz around mosquitoes occurs because mosquitoes transmit heartworms.
 Dogs become infected with heartworms when an infected mosquito bites a dog.
 Heartworm larvae migrate through the skin homing in on the blood vessels of the lungs.
 Here the heartworms mature and reproduce, clogging pulmonary vessels … Continue reading Get Your Dog a Heartworm Test This Spring

 This year, National Dog Bite Prevention Week® has moved from May to April, and will remain a signature April event in the future.
 Sponsors of National Dog Bite Prevention Week moved the event up in the calendar in an attempt to educate the public and prevent more bite injuries.
 Bites occur most commonly in children, … Continue reading Resources for National Dog Bite Prevention Week 2017